 In addition to offering fast fulfillment, FBA also provides customer service for retailers, as well as certain marketing advantages, such as being eligible for Super Saver Shipping and Amazon Prime.
 Because of these benefits, FBA has been key in helping small businesses grow their sales.
-In fact, according to Kiri Masters, founder of Bobsled Marketing, FBA can give online retailers a 30 to 50 percent increase in sales.
+In fact, according to Kiri Masters, founder of Bobsled Marketing, FBA can give online retailers a 30-50% increase in sales.

-But while it may be tempting to jump right in and follow the FBA trend, it’s important to note that FBA involves various costs — some obvious fees and other not-so-obvious ones — that users must carefully weigh before taking the plunge.
+While it may be tempting to jump in and follow the FBA trend, it’s important to note that FBA involves various costs — some obvious fees and other not-so-obvious ones — users must carefully weigh before taking the plunge.

-The size and weight of your product, as well as the channels you use to sell them, will determine your FBA fees.
-There are two main types of fees customers can expect to pay:
+The size and weight of your product, as well as the channels you use to sell them, will determine your Amazon FBA fees.
+There are two main types of fees that Amazon charges sellers:

-- Fulfillment fees: These fees include the cost of packing and shipping products, as well as Amazon’s customer service.
+- Fulfillment fees: These fees include packing and shipping costs, as well as Amazon’s customer service.

-- Storage fees: These fees cover the cost to store items in Amazon’s warehouses, which are known as fulfillment centers.
+- Monthly inventory storage fees: These fees cover the cost of storing items in Amazon’s warehouses, which are known as fulfillment centers.

-As noted, the size and weight of your product determine the cost of these fees, and Amazon breaks these into two categories: standard size and oversize.
+As noted, the size and shipping weight of your product determines the fees, and Amazon breaks these into two categories: standard size and oversize.

-Whether your product qualifies as standard size or an oversize will affect both its fulfillment fee and its storage fee.
-For example, a standard-size product that weighs 10 ounces or fewer would be charged a fulfillment fee of $2.41.
+Whether your product qualifies as a standard size or an oversize will affect both its fulfillment fee and its storage fee.
+For example, a standard-size product that weighs 6 ounces or fewer would be charged a fulfillment fee of $2.70.